quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part110_23.3.1_Implemen.md

 print(f"Estimated propagation velocity c: {velocity}")
 ```

-This code calculates the peak position over time and fits a linear model to estimate the propagation velocity \(c\).
+This code calculates the peak position over time and fits a linear model to estimate the propagation velocity $c$.
 x??

 ---